 Jefferi K. Lee

-Jefferi K. Lee currently serves as the General Manager of WHUT-TV on the campus of Howard University in Washington, D.C.
+Jefferi K. Lee most recently served as the General Manager of WHUT-TV on the campus of Howard University in Washington, D.C.

 Lee was President/CEO of the Bio-Defense Research Group, Inc., a biotech company located in Columbia, MD that developed a new product invented at the Johns Hopkins University Applied Physics Laboratory, which protects occupants of buildings by neutralizing biological warfare agents passing through the building's air distribution system.